a-paija/CRM-Sales-Review/README.md

 #### **Overall Goal: Improve the conversion, consistency, and scalability of high-value opportunities to drive predictable and profitable revenue growth.**

-This project aims to bridge that gap by transforming raw CRM data into actionable insights that provide clarity into pipeline health, sales performance, and overall business efficiency through the use of **Excel, SQL, and Tableau**.
+This project transforms raw CRM data into actionable insights that provide clarity into pipeline health, sales performance, and overall business efficiency through the use of **Excel, SQL, and Tableau**.

 > **Note:** Detailed recommendations and implementation actions are consolidated in the final section of this report.